MarianGarabana/Madrid_Rental_Analysis_StreamlitApp/README.md

 - **UI/UX design** — color scheme decisions, chart layout, and visual coherence across pages
 - **Bug fixing** — resolving color mapping inconsistencies in Plotly charts and ensuring consistent segment colors across all visualisations

-All ML modelling, data analysis, and application logic were written and validated by the author.
+All ML modelling, data analysis, and application logic were written and validated by me.

 ---